“I suddenly felt very, very alone,”: The plight of Ukrainians staying behind to fight

 “It is hard to put my feelings into words, but it was like somebody took away all the important things in my life.
 I told my girls I loved them, that it would not be long before we were together, but inside I felt empty.
 I feared that maybe I will never see them again, though I was desperately trying to hold onto hope.”

-Dimia, a 29-year-old computer science graduate, could not risk going back to Irpin, so he drove to Truskavets, a town 90km from the border in western Ukraine, where the 80-year-old mother of a friend put him up in her spare room – and where he is currently staying.
+Dima, a 29-year-old computer science graduate, could not risk going back to Irpin, so he drove to Truskavets, a town 90km from the border in western Ukraine, where the 80-year-old mother of a friend put him up in her spare room – and where he is currently staying.

 The Independent is raising money for the people of Ukraine – if you would like to donate then please click here for our GoFundMe page.